tsarna/zone-update/README.md

 [Docker images are provided on Docker Hub](https://hub.docker.com/repository/docker/tysarna/zoneupdated).

+The docker image is very compact and lightweight.
+It consists only of the statically linked binary, and is `FROM scratch` (meaning it has no base image).

 Docker images are currently built for amd64 and arm64.
 Use the generic tag name instead of the architecture-specific ones (eg `latest` instead of `latest-amd64`) and the correct version should be used automatically.
 Use the `latest` tag at your own risk as an update to a newer version with incomatible changes might break your setup.